WordPress/WordPress-Documentation-Style-Guide/docs/2-document-guidelines/global-audience.md

 ## General guidelines

-- If you write for international audiences, read and learn more about them.
+- If you write for international audiences, research, read and learn more about them.
 - Don't be specific in terms of culture and religion in your documentation.
 - Use diverse examples that would cater to an international audience.
 These include, diverse and inclusive names, email addresses, locations, and professions in examples.
 - Avoid colloquialisms, popular culture references, slang, and idioms in your documentation.
 Phrases like *you got it*, *that's sick!*, *cool* are hard to translate and perceive by global audiences.